openframeworks/ofSite/documentation/utils/introduction.markdown

-## Filesystem, threading, popup windows and other utilities
+## Filesystem, threading and other utilities

 The utils module, has different kinds of utilities the main groups are: